AtlasUnion/CS655/README.md

 python should already be avaliable on the node.

-Next step is to clone git repo onto each node.

-## How to edit ip lists & How to change chunk size
+## How to edit ip lists & How to change chunk size on server node
 To edit ip lists, open the file "server.ts", you will see the following at line 11:
 ```javascript
 var worker_ips = ["127.0.0.1"]